Laevo/cse5335-rvg6285-3/README.md

 **Answers**

-  1. Loading the data to HerokuRedis was easy, as it was done in the earlier project.
+  1. Loading the data to HerokuRedis was easy, as it was done in the previous project.
   It was easy to add animation using `ngAnimate` and display 20 records at a time.